"Being ignored does occasionally have its advantages."

 could quickly and immediately get them (and/or everybody else) out of.

 is watching and this isn't the time they want to reveal their powers to them yet.
-Or maybe an enemy is watching, and revealing their powers might cause said enemy to attack their Secret Identity
+Or maybe they are not quite certain they could fix the situation without someone getting hurt or something else going wrong.

 This is almost guaranteed to occur if the enemies have Bruce Wayne Held Hostage